Alec-Shay/liferay-learn/docs/dxp/7.2.x/en/site-building/01-user-guide/17-staging/02-enabling-staging/04-configuring-servers-for-remote-live-staging.markdown

 that all servers are updated to the same patch level to ensure remote staging works correctly.

+[TODO: where should this go?
+Keep it here?
+Different article?
+Moved into its own step somewhere?]
 ## Configuring Remote Staging's Buffer Size

 Similar to Local Live staging, it is a good idea to turn remote staging on at